Overview

 Happy Path

-The happy path has 2 on-chain transactions:authorize (at purchase time) and release (after the escrow period expires).
+The happy path has 2 on-chain transactions:authorize (at checkout) and capture (after the escrow period expires).
+With operator fees enabled, the distributeFees() call adds a third settle-time write to claim accumulated protocol fees, batched across many payments.

 | Operation | Gas | vs transfer | Who Calls | When |